Using pyseobnr

 Added in version 0.2.13.

-It is possible to use the approximants implemented in pyseobnr
+It is possible to use the approximants implemented in pyseobnr from pyCBC

-directly thanks to the pyCBC
+directly thanks to the pyCBC plugin infrastructure.

-will automatically create the required pyCBC
+Installing pyseobnr will automatically create the required pyCBC plugins,

-which will translate the pyCBC parameters into pyseobnr
+which will translate the pyCBC parameters into pyseobnr compatible ones.
+Note that

-will not install pyCBC
+installing pyseobnr will not install pyCBC.

 See also